 If you have trouble remembering those variations, just think of this old Southern saying, “Peas for pennies, green for dollars, and cornbread for gold”.

-Whether or not you believe eating black-eyed peas on New Year’s Day will bring you good luck we still think you should try cooking some up because black-eyed peas and greens is delicious, regardless of when and why you enjoy it!!
+Whether or not you believe eating black-eyed peas on New Year’s Day will bring you good luck we still think you should try cooking some up because black-eyed peas and greens are delicious, regardless of when and why you enjoy them!!
 Check out our recipes for Southern Traditional Hoppin’ John with Black Eyed Peas, Good Luck Greens with Ham Bacon and Skillet Corn Bread to get great luck — and delicious food — coming your way!

 Happy New Years from Oliver’s Market!